As of May 2019

 Section 1.
 In General

 Unless otherwise specified, all appointed director positions are voluntary two (2) year term positions appointed by the Board of Directors by majority vote.
-All appointed directors must be proactive members of UAPPEAL.
+All appointed directors must be proactive supporters of UAPPEAL.

 Section 2.
 Directors of Legislation